lizhanmit/learning-notes/hive-note/hive-note.md

 By default, the metastore service runs in the same JVM as the Hive service and contains an embedded Derby database instance backed by the local disk.

 However, only one embedded Derby database can access the database files on disk at any one time, which means you can have only one Hive session open at a time that accesses the same metastore.
+By contrast, configured relational database offers a shared service so that all hive users can see the same metadata set.

 #### Local Metastore Configuration